 The dates for working parties are available on the noticeboards located around the church.
 Please also keep an eye on our Whats on page which is our church website calendar.

-Working parties are still on-going and are monthly.
+Working parties are on-going and are monthly.
 If you want to Keep up-to-date via our blog simply follow the link:St James' Newsletter blog